-Sometimes, we confront with burnt teflon pans.
-Although the pots and pans are increasingly resistant to these injuries, if they are left a longer time on fire, there is no doubt they will burn, regardless of the material they are made.
+Sometimes, we face the burnt teflon pans problem.
+Although the pots and pans are increasingly resistant to these injuries, if they are left a longer time on fire, there is no doubt they will burn, regardless the material they are made of.

 A simple and rapid method is as follows:

 Add one cup of water in the burnt teflon pan, in which you have dissolved 3 tablespoons of baking powder.
 Then put your pan over low heat and let it simmer until water starts to boil.
 Remove the pan from the stove, drain the contents and wash normally with a normal sponge.
 Rinse and let it dry.

 Baking soda is another ally in the confrontation with burnt teflon pans.
 Mix the powder with water to form a thick paste.
 This should be generously coated onto the affected areas and leave it on for a few hours, then remove and wash.
 The method can be applied to most types of kitchen ware: stainless steel pots, pans, stainless steel, enameled pots, or ceramic pans.

 Copper cookware is easily cleaned with coarse salt.
 The affected area is rubbed with coarse salt and a little lemon juice or vinegar.
 Rinse thoroughly and … you’re ready to see the amazing effects.